Alan Wake 2 review: Remedy’s endlessly creative sequel embra…

 Jacob Roach /

 My own playthrough was, frankly, a mess.
 Slow asset loading would leave me falling through the world or stuck waiting for a staircase to spawn.
 Frequent bugs had me scrubbing back to previous saves.
 My most serious issue had me encountering a game-breaking hard lock that stopped me from progressing.
 Remedy provided me a local save state in order to continue, but has yet to confirm if the bug I experienced would make it into the launch version.
-Another writer on our team experienced a different game-breaking bug that halted their playthrough on PS5. codes for Alan Wake 2 only went out to critics less than a week before its embargo date with Remedy working on critical fixes up until the last minute.
+Another writer on our team experienced a different game-breaking bug that halted their playthrough on PS5.
+Review codes for Alan Wake 2 only went out to critics less than a week before its embargo date with Remedy working on critical fixes up until the last minute.
 Xbox codes were not made available until the last minute either, which leaves serious concerns about how it runs on Xbox Series S.

 After a lot of testing, it seems as though Alan Wake 2 struggles on lower-end machines.
 A lack of HDD support will also cause nightmares for unsuspecting players casually diving in with their PC rig.
 Experiences will wildly vary depending on your setup, which makes it difficult to confidently assess this on a tech level.
 As such, I strongly recommend checking out our computing team’s report on PC performance, which details both its incredible accomplishments and its potential pain points.
 If you’re concerned that your rig won’t be able to hack it, don’t take the gamble.